Why don’t environmental organizations like Ancient Forest Alliance just buy the land they are working to protect?

 - * Low, Flat Terrain Under 300 meters elevation, under 17% slope.

-Thirdly, we need better forestry practices.
-This includes more selective logging instead of clearcutting to minimize soil erosion, wider riparian buffer zones to protect streams, higher road engineering standards, no logging on steep slopes, and greater set-asides for important wildlife trees, biodiversity, scenery, etc. There are many such reforms that can be made.
+Third, we need better forestry practices.
+This includes more selective logging instead of clearcutting to minimize soil erosion, wider riparian buffer zones to protect streams, higher road engineering standards, no logging on steep slopes, and greater set-asides for important wildlife trees, biodiversity, scenery, etc. There are many reforms that can be made.

 Finally, we need to ensure the industry is structured so there are greater benefits for human communities.
 We need regulations and incentives for value-added manufacturing, a forest allocation system that breaks up the corporate control of our forests and that instead promotes small businesses, community, and First Nations forestry, and an end to the export of raw, unprocessed logs from BC.